Introduzione

 Marco Eigenmann - Principal Biostatistician at Novartis

-Victoria Strauss - Senior Principal Therapeutic Area Methodology Statistician at Boehringer Ingelheim
+Victoria Strauss - Therapeutic Area Methodology Chapter Head at Boehringer Ingelheim

 Who should attend?